 Donald Trump –In 2016, President Trump used the airport to come through Middletown and go to the Pennsylvania Farm Show Complex & Expo Center and give a campaign speech.
 In 2017 he arrived twice; first for another rally at the Pennsylvania Farm Show Complex & Expo Center to mark his first 100 days in office and again to talk about tax reform at a hangar at the airport.
 He arrived again in 2019 through HIA to travel to Hershey to speak at the Giant Center for another Trump rally.
 Due to the 2020 election, President Trump came to the Harrisburg International Airport to make a campaign stop to talk to the people of Pennsylvania.
 The audience was able to fill an entire airport hangar.

-Joe Biden – 2020 President elect Joe Biden used the HIA on Sept 7, 2020.
-He visited Harrisburg’s Second Street AFL-CIO headquarters and meet with AFL-CIO’s President Richard Trumka for a virtual meeting with Pennsylvania Union Workers.
+Joe Biden – During the 2020 election, President Joe Biden used the HIA on Sept 7, 2020.
+He visited Harrisburg’s Second Street AFL-CIO headquarters and met with AFL-CIO’s President Richard Trumka for a virtual meeting with Pennsylvania Union Workers.

 Story prepared by: Alexis Jefferson